-E.g 9) A math teacher gave her class two tests.
-25% of the class passed both tests and 42% of the class passed the first test.
-What percent of those who passed the first test also passed the second test?
+A teacher took two tests in a class.
+In the tests, 42% of the total students in that class passed the first test while only 25% of the students passed both the tests.
+Find out the percent of those students who passed the first test has also passed the second test.

-Since there are 5 school days in a week, the probability that it is Thursday is 0.2
+Since there are 5 working days in a week, the probability that it is Thursday is 0.2.

 B → Basketball F → Football

 P(B/F) = P(B ∩ F)/P(F) = 18/32 = 0.56 = 56%